 Here are the pages included in our Polar Bear K-3 Printable Pack.
 Not only does this polar bear printable work great when you study polar bears it also works well on its own.

-This activity pack includes:
+This activity pack includes the following:

 - Four Mazes of Different Skill Levels